swcho84/Env-semantic-seg/README.md

-# Sidewalk-semantic-seg
+# Env-semantic-seg
-Semantic segmentation for sidewalks.
+Semantic segmentation for Environment.
 It has different models and options to train over.
+(Ref.: forked from navblind/Sidewalk-semantic-seg, author: navblind)

+## Working on..
+- Using multiple GPUs
+- Using OpenCV-DNN module for the inference

 ## Train From Scratch
 Run this in the parent directory